casoon/dragonfly-docs/docs/themes/index.md

   --text-secondary: #d1d1e0;
   --text-muted: #a5b1c2;

-  /* Kontrast-Farben für die Hauptfarben */
+  /* Kontrast-Colors für die Hauptfarben */
   --color-on-primary: #282a36;
   --color-on-secondary: #282a36;
   --color-on-accent: #282a36;